 The level of debt forecast over the next 10 years is represented in the previous graph, alongside the limit we have set as maintaining a prudent level of debt.
 We have also set a limit on how much debt servicing costs will be as a percentage of rates income and operating income.
-The limits shown in the graph below are:
+The limits are:

-- Net debt not to exceed 150% of Operating Revenue - Interest on external debt not to exceed 10% of Operating Revenue

-Interest on external debt not to exceed 15% of Rates Income
+- Net debt not to exceed 150% of Operating Revenue - Interest on external debt not to exceed 10% of Operating Revenue - Interest on external debt not to exceed 15% of Rates Income

-Reserve funds and investments
+Reserve Funds and Investments

-We have modest reserve funds built up from asset sales and depreciation on assets, which are expected to be \$24 million at 30 June 2024.
+We have modest reserve funds built up from asset sales and depreciation on assets, which are expected to be \$24 million (to be confirmed) at 30 June 2024.
 The funds are invested in fixed interest instruments such as bond funds and term deposits and allow for internal borrowing/investment.
 The interest earned on funds invested is used to offset debt servicing costs for specific projects.

-In the first five years of this LTP the roading and three waters reserve funds will be drawn down for renewals expenditure slightly faster than they are replenished from depreciation.
+In the first five years of this LTP the roading and 3 waters reserve funds will be drawn down for renewals expenditure faster than they are replenished from depreciation, but not significantly.
 Across the balance of the 10 years there are projected funding surpluses that will build up the reserve fund balances.
 There is potential to repay debt earlier or utilise more internal borrowing but the LTP model assumes all debt required over the 10 years will be borrowed externally.

-The rates smoothing that was allowed for in the 2021-31 LTP (borrowing from reserves to suppress the rates increase)has been budgeted to cease by the end of Year 2 and the borrowed reserve funds returned progressively over the next eight years.
-The extent of that borrowing is expected to total \$4 million.
+The rates smoothing that was allowed for in the 2021-31 LTP (borrowing from reserves to suppress the rates increase) has been allowed to be unwound by the end of year 2 and the borrowed reserve funds returned progressively over the next eight years.
+The extent of that borrowing is expected to total \$4.0 million.
 The Net Debt position takes account of cash funds building up in the later years of the LTP.

 Financial investments are administered within the guidelines of the Treasury Management Policy.
 The primary objective of investing is the protection of the investment capital, with a prudent approach to risk and return.
-In preparing the LTP, the Council has assumed an average return on fixed interest investments of 4.5% in Year 1 and 4.0% per annum from Year 2.
+In preparing the LTP, the Council has assumed an average return on fixed interest investments of 4.5% in year 1 and 4.0% pa from 2025.